phyex0/Apache2/README.md

     sudo service apache2 start
    </p>

-# Step2: Writing a bash script that checks the APACHE2 servers logs and compres them
+# Step2: Writing a bash script that checks the APACHE2 servers logs and compress them

 <p>